maxikfu/ProjectUrmary/README.md

 S3 (optional)
 Access Token
 ```
-You need to receive community token and user token to gain access to VK API and all functionalities (https://vk.com/dev/access_token).
+You need to receive access tokens (community token and user token) to gain access to VK API and all functionalities (https://vk.com/dev/access_token).
 Save these tokens in tokens.txt file (IMPORTANT: DO NOT share this information with public).
 To work with community events in real time you need Bots Long Poll API.
 Instructions: https://vk.com/dev/bots_longpoll

 ### Project structure and examples